Cagliari beats 10-man Sampdoria 2-0 in Serie A - WHIZ News

-MILAN (AP) — Sampdoria saw its five-match unbeaten run ended in a 2-0 loss at Cagliari in Serie A on Saturday after it was forced to play more than half the match with 10 men.
+MILAN (AP) — Sampdoria saw its five-match unbeaten run end in a 2-0 loss at Cagliari in Serie A on Saturday after it was forced to play more than half the game with 10 men.

-João Pedro converted a penalty and Nahitan Nández also scored in the second half after Sampdoria defender Tommaso Augello was sent off five minutes from the interval.
+João Pedro converted a second-half penalty and Nahitan Nández also scored after Sampdoria defender Tommaso Augello was sent off five minutes before the interval.

-Samp would have gone third with a win but it remained in mid table, six points behind early leader AC Milan.
-Benevento was playing Spezia later in a matchup between two sides promoted from Serie B last season.
-Also, Fiorentina was traveling to Parma with coach Giuseppe Iachini under pressure.
+Samp would have gone third with a win but it remained midtable, six points behind early leader AC Milan.
+Fiorentina played at Parma later Saturday with the visitors’ coach, Giuseppe Iachini, under pressure.

-Samp arrived in Sardinia on a run of good form, having won four of its past five matches, but it hadn’t won at Cagliari in 13 years and was given an early scare when João Pedro hit the crossbar.
+Sampdoria arrived in Sardinia on a run of good form, having won four of its last five matches, but it hadn’t won at Cagliari in 13 years and was given an early scare when João Pedro hit the crossbar.

 Matters went from bad to worse for Samp three minutes into the second half when Lorenzo Tonelli fouled João Pedro, who struck the resulting penalty under the diving Emil Audero for his fifth goal in as many matches.